Murad II: As ghazi sultan

 Murad II successfully painted himself as a simple soldier who did not partake in royal excesses, and as a noble ghazi sultan who sought to consolidate Muslim power against non-Muslims such as the Venetians and Hungarians.
 Through this self-presentation, he got the support of the Muslim population of not only the Ottoman territories, for both himself and his extensive, expensive campaigns, but also the greater Muslim populations in the Dar-al-Islam – such as the Mamluks and the Muslim Delhi Sultanates of India.
-Murad II was basically presenting himself not only as “a ghazi king who fights caffres [non-muslims], but also serves as protector and master of lesser ghazis.”
+Murad II was basically presenting himself not only as "a ghazi king who fights caffres [non-muslims], but also serves as protector and master of lesser ghazis."

+Economy

+Murad II's reign saw a period of great economic development, with an increase in trade and a considerable expansion of Ottoman cities.
+In 1432, the traveller Bertrandon de la Broquière noted that Ottoman annual revenue had increased to 2,500,000 ducats.

+Appearance

+Bertrandon de la Broquière met with Murad II in Adrianople, and described him in the following terms:

 Family

 Consorts

-Murad II had six known consorts:
+Murad II had at least six consorts: